compose-x/ecs_composex/docs/syntax/compose_x/common.rst

 .. note::

-    This only applies to services using TCP, so
+    This only applies to services that require to be deployed and communicated with in the AWS VPC.
-    * x-rds
-    * x-docdb
-    * x-elasticache
-    * x-elbv2

 .. note::